Keith Fitch, Composer

 Keith Fitch currently heads the Composition Department and holds the Vincent K. and Edith H. Smith Chair in Composition at the Cleveland Institute of Music, where he also directs the CIM New Music Ensemble.
 Called “gloriously luminous” by The Philadelphia Inquirer, his music has been consistently noted for its eloquence, expressivity, dramatic sense of musical narrative, and unique sense of color and sonority.
 Reviewing a performance of his work Totem by Wolfgang Sawallisch and The Philadelphia Orchestra (chosen by Maestro Sawallisch to celebrate the orchestra’s centennial), The Wall Street Journal praised “the sheer concentration of his writing, and its power to express a complex, unseen presence shaping the course of musical events.”
 The American Academy of Arts and Letters has said, “[his] music reveals an individual landscape that concentrates on unusual textures and sounds – all within a strong narrative that drives to towards a rich and powerful conclusion.”

 A native of Indiana, Keith Fitch (b.
-1966) began composing at age eight and began formal musical training on the double bass at age eleven.
+1966) began composing at age seven and began formal musical training on the double bass at age eleven.
 While still in high school (age sixteen), he received his first professional orchestral performance.
 He attended the Indiana University School of Music, where he studied composition with Frederick Fox, Eugene O’Brien, and Claude Baker, double bass with Bruce Bransby and Murray Grodner, and chamber music with Rostislav Dubinsky, founder of the Borodin Quartet.
 He also counts Donald Erb and Joan Tower among his compositional mentors.
-Among his many awards are three each from ASCAP and the National Society of Arts and Letters, an Individual Artist Grant from the Indiana Arts Commission and the National Endowment for the Arts, a Fromm Music Foundation Commission, two Individual Excellence Awards from the Ohio Arts Council, a Copland House Residency Award, and the 2016 Walter Hinrichsen Award from the American Academy of Arts and Letters.
+Among his many awards are a 2023 Guggenheim Foundation Fellowship, the 2023 Ellis-Bauregard Foundation Composer Award, the Arts and Letters Award in Music and the Walter Hinrichsen Award from the American Academy of Arts and Letters, a Fromm Music Foundation Commission, three Individual Excellence Awards from the Ohio Arts Council, a Copland House Residency Award, and an Individual Artist Grant from the Indiana Arts Commission/National Endowment for the Arts.
 He has enjoyed multiple residencies at The MacDowell Colony and the Virginia Center for the Creative Arts, as well as at Yaddo, The Charles Ives Center for American Music, and the Atlantic Center for the Arts, and he has twice served as Resident Composer and faculty at the Chamber Music Conference and Composers’ Forum of the East.

 His music is published by Non Sequitur Music and Edition Peters and appears on Azica Records and Naxos Digital.
 He joined the CIM faculty in 2008.